 Annotations can be shifted to the left or the right by a number of milliseconds.
-See Section 2.8.8.
+See the section called "Shifting annotations".

 Changing selection boundaries with the shortcut keys

 Use the shortcut key CTRL+J and CTRL+U to change the left boundary of a selection to the left and to the right, respectively.
 To change the right boundary use the shortcut key CTRL+SHIFT+J and CTRL+SHIFT+U.